Why does diabetes cause headaches?

 Hyperglycemia and headaches

 Symptoms of hyperglycemia are often slow to appear.
-However, a headache is considered an early symptom of hyperglycemia.
-Other symptoms include:
+However, a headache may be an early symptom of hyperglycemia.

 - blurred vision